 Assessments are important learning opportunities for students, and therefore play a significant role in our education.
-We expect students to be able to gradually shape their individual artistic and professional positions within the framework of the curriculum and to grow as artists and designers who make a relevant contribution to their chosen professional contexts.
+We expect students to be able to gradually shape their individual artistic and professional positions within the framework of the curriculum and to grow as artists and designers who make a relevant contribution to their disciplines with their chosen (professional) profiles.
 This requires among other critical (self-)reflection, an increasingly pro-active and independent attitude and contextual awareness.